 The Sexual Behaviour Problem [SBP] Program provides therapy to families with children [under 12] who are showing signs of inappropriate sexual behaviour towards another person or themselves.

 If you’re reading this page… you have either witnessed or been told that your child has engaged in an inappropriate sexual behaviour.
 We understand that many parents feel guilty, responsible, blamed and afraid about what this means about their child and themselves as parents.

-We have worked with many families over many years to address sexualized behaviour and we know it can be resolved.
+We have worked with many families to address children’s inappropriate sexual behaviour.
 Our goal is to be helpful and respectful in both understanding and addressing the needs of your child and your family.

 You have probably asked yourself “What does this behaviour mean?”… It may not be easy to know where this behaviour came from, however we do know a lot about why children engage in inappropriate sexual behavior.
 It is important to understand the child’s sexualized behavior from the perspective of the child at their developmental stage.